EYFS 2021 - 2022

-In addition the EYFS refers to the different ways that children learn as the 'Characteristics of Learning':
+The EYFS refers to the different ways that children learn as the 'Characteristics of Learning': These are -

-Playing and exploring: children investigate and experience things and ‘have a go’;
+-playing and exploring - children investigate and experience things, and ‘have

-Active learning: children concentrate and keep on trying if they encounter difficulties, and enjoy achievements;
+-active learning - children concentrate and keep on trying if they encounter

 make links between ideas, and develop strategies for doing things

 Together with the Prime and Specific areas these comprise the knowledge, skills and experiences that are developmentally appropriate for children from birth to 5 years.
 EYFS must reagrd the educational programmes which are statutory.
 Educational programmes must involve activities and experiences for children, as set out under each of the areas of learning.
 Please see the Long Term Curriculum plan that sets out the learning children in EYFS at St Stephen's will undertake.

 What to expect, when?